apify/crawlee/README.md

           <tr>
               <td><code>APIFY_MEMORY_MBYTES</code></td>
               <td>
-                Sets the amount of system memory in megabytes to be used by the running process.
-This is not a hard limit however, only a threshold for the autoscaling feature.
+                Sets the amount of system memory in megabytes to be used by the
+                <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#AutoscaledPool">autoscaled pool</a>.
                 It is used to limit the number of concurrently running tasks.
-Memory leaks not caused by autoscaling will not be confined to this limit.
 By default, the max amount of memory to be used is set to one quarter of total system memory, i. e. on a system with 8192 MB of memory, the autoscaling feature will only use up to 2048 MB of memory.
               </td>
           </tr>
     </tbody>